gameblabla/whereisderpy/README.md

 =================
 Where's Derpy
 =================

 Port by gameblabla

 First Release :  July 31th 2013

 This version  :  September 16th 2015

 Where's Derpy was a Flash game originally made by pepperpunk.
 I have re-programmed (unofficially) the game for a lot of platforms.

-The goal is to find Derpy AND the three muffins in 25 seconds.
+The goal is to find Derpy and the three muffins in 30 seconds.
-You cannot win if you don't find them all !

 =================
 INSTALLATION